Sports watches are smartwatches but they have some specialisms - notably, they tend to have GPS so you can track fitness

 Garmin Forerunner 645 Music

 The Garmin Forerunner 645 Music is a wonderful running watch.
-It doesn't offer all the metrics you get with the Forerunner 935 - a little lower down on this list - but it supports Garmin Pay and offline music, including Spotify while also offering smartphone notifications and customisations.
+It doesn't offer all the metrics you get with the Forerunner 935 (below) or the Fenix 6 Pro - but it supports Garmin Pay and offline music, including Spotify while also offering smartphone notifications and customisations.

 This sports watch has a lovely compact design that is comfortable to wear, excellent sports and activity tracking, and it sits on a platform that doesn't just track that activity but it excels in delivering your stats too.